friendly/nestedLogit/cran-comments.md

 * Reset all `par()` and `options()` calls so as to not alter user's workspace.
 * Now document all return values.
 * Added a reference to DESCRIPTION.
 It is to a book (with an ISBN), so no doi:, url, is appropriate.
+* fixed one URL that win-builder (spuriously) complains about.